SteavenGamerYT/SteavenNIX/README.md

 OBS - Config is in the wrong loction, Requires the phone udev rules to be fixed, plugins to be found and installed

-Firefox - Config is in the wrong loction
+Firefox - Config is done, Addons is still not done

 Virt manager - Network is not working, Requires more Configs